Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Background

 \paragraph{Predicting a probability with a Gaussian process.} Because our system $f$ returns discrete values in $\{0,1\}$ and we want to predict a real-valued probability in $[0,1]$, we consider this a binary classification problem \cite{williams1998bayesian,nickisch2008approximations}.
 We construct the GP to predict the logits $\hat{\vec{z}}$ (which we naturally define with zero mean to indicate no prior knowledge about failures) and then apply the logistic function (i.e., inverse logit or sigmoid) to get the predictions $\hat{\vec{y}}$:

 where $\phi(y_i) = y_i(1 - \epsilon) + (1 - y_i)\epsilon$ and $\phi^{-1}(\hat{y}_i) = (\hat{y}_i - \epsilon) / (1 - 2\epsilon)$ to ensure well defined logits and $s$ controls the steepness of the sigmoid curve.
-We set $\epsilon = \num{e-5}$ and $s = \num{e-1}$ for our experiments.
 This construction can still be used even if $f$ already outputs values in $[0,1]$ instead of binary indicators; the GP will fit directly to the provided failure probability of each point.
 When the output is binary, applying the logit transformations ensure that the prediction lies in $[0,1]$ and can be interpreted probabilistically.
 Other approaches to predict a probability using a Gaussian process explore the case where $f$ is bounded and can be modeled as a Beta distribution \cite{jensen2013bounded}.
-We chose the logit approach which allows us to analytically compute failure boundaries.
+The logit approach allows us to analytically compute failure boundaries.